peternied/peternied.github.io/_posts/2024-05-02-how-to-get-your-pull-request-merged.markdown

 You can earn accolades from maintainers by opening pull requests that addresses the unrelated failure.
 These contributions help reduce the load on maintainers and improve project quality.
 If the project is important to you, this could be a pathway to earn maintainership.

-## Engage with Pull Request Feedback
+## Create Consensus
 You have an unmerged pull request that has been reviewed by maintainer(s).
 Maybe there is little vague feedback, maybe a horde of suggestions.
 This is where understanding the project expectations and communicating your capabilities are key to getting your change merged.

 ### Understand Comments
 Read all the commends on your pull request before you start coding up fixes.
 Some comments might be conflicting, some comments might be harder to address, or others you might disagree with.
 By taking on the most difficult comments sooner it will prevent you from doing work that you would rollback.

 ### Types of Comments
-There are many different styles of review that can be done by maintainers and I've found that the kind of feedback will generally fall into the following areas:
+There are many different styles of review that can be done by maintainers and contributors.
+I've found that the kind of feedback will generally fall into the following areas:

 - Informational, these typically don't require any action but help the contributors or maintainers understand something about the change.
 - Nitpicks, these are things that would be nice to see, no back and forth is required.
 - Required, must be 'resolved' before the PR is merged.
 - Scope, these comments challenge the problem or solution design, even after these are resolved more review comments will be added.

+Focusing on comments that are more difficult will give you a better handle on how much effort it will take to get the pull request merged

 ### Handling Disagreement
+There is going to be feedback you do not want to pursue.
+Understanding where the concern are from will help prepare you to address the concern.

-### Getting Closure
+## Closure